Right to silence: Australia

-Australia has no constitutional protection for the right to silence, but it is broadly recognized by State and Federal Crimes Acts and Codes and is regarded by the courts as an important common law right and a part of the privilege against self-incrimination.
+Australia has no constitutional protection for the right to silence, but it is broadly recognised by State and Federal Crimes Acts and Codes and is regarded by the courts as an important common law right and a part of the privilege against self-incrimination.
 In general, criminal suspects in Australia have the right to refuse to answer questions posed to them by police before trial and to refuse to give evidence at trial.
-However a person must provide their full name, address, place of birth, and date of birth if asked to by police.
-No other question has to be answered.
 As a general rule judges cannot direct juries to draw adverse inferences from a defendant's silence (Petty v R) but there are exceptions to this rule, most notably in cases which rely entirely on circumstantial evidence which it is only possible for the defendant to testify about (Weissensteiner v R).
 This exception has been abolished in Victoria by sections 42 and 44 of the Jury Directions Act 2015.
 The right does not apply to corporations (EPA v Caltex).

-Within Australia, the right to silence derives from common law.
-The basic position amongst the states is that neither the judge nor the jury is permitted to draw any adverse inference about the defendant's culpability, where he/she does not answer police questions [RPS v R (2000) 199 CLR 620 ... overturning Jones v Dunkel [1959] 101 CLR 298].
-While this is the common law position, it is buttressed by various legislative provisions within the states.
-For instance s.464J of the Crimes Act 1958 (Vic) and s.89 of the Evidence Act 1995 (NSW).
+Within Australia, the right to silence derives from common law's Companion rule.
+The basic position is adverse inference may not be drawn about the defendant's culpability, where he/she does not answer police questions.
+While this is the common law position, it is buttressed by various legislative provisions.
+Some investigations can strip the right, such as those undertaken by the Independent Commission Against Corruption.

-However, s89A of the Evidence Act (NSW) operates to allow adverse inferences to be drawn from a failure to mention, when questioned, something which the subject later relies upon in Court and which he/she ought reasonably have been aware of at the time of questioning.
-This inference can only be drawn if the subject has been given the special caution, which is a caution in addition to the usual caution and the subject consults with an Australian Legal practitioner in persona so as to fully understand the effect of the special caution.
-In NSW a subject has the right to a lawyer being present in a police interrogation but they do not have the right to have a lawyer provided for them, therefore a lawyer will only attend if the subject can afford private legal counsel.
-Therefore, the subject can prevent the invocation of s89A by receiving legal advice over the phone or choosing not to have a lawyer present (assuming they can afford one).

-It has also been upheld by the High Court in the case of Petty v R (1991) 173 CLR 95.
-However, where a defendant answers some police questions, but not others, an inference may sometimes be drawn about the questions he refused to answer.
-(See Coldrey, below.)